This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Grades of Cement”.

 Explanation: Grade 43 OPC has higher strength than grade 33 and lower than grade 53.
 Grade 33 used for finishing works under normal condition.
 Grade 53 is used for high rise building.

-4. After how many days is strength of cement is tested and graded according to the result?
+4. After how many days is the strength of cement is tested and graded according to the result?

 a) 7 days